 With summertime blockbuster films getting ready to hit the big screens in the coming months, a trip to the movies is a perfect way to spend an evening with the family.
 Some of us may remember the summer nights when a typical pastime involved pulling up to the local drive-in theater and curling up in the driver's seat to enjoy a silver screen show.
 Relive those memories and make some new ones by visiting a local drive-in movie theater near you.

-Here are six places you can go to catch a drive-in movie in Pure Michigan.
+Here are eight places you can go to catch a drive-in movie in Pure Michigan.

 The Cherry Bowl Drive-In has provided fine films, food and family entertainment since 1954.
 Complete with playground, volleyball net, vintage movie memorabilia, 50's style putt putt golf, home run derby and popcorn popped fresh in their original 1953 popcorn popper, a trip to the Cherry Bowl is like stepping back in time to simpler summer nights.